Crotales: Uses

 One of the earliest uses of crotales in the orchestral repertoire is Hector Berlioz's Roméo et Juliette (1839).
 Other classical pieces featuring crotales include Claude Debussy's Prélude à l'après-midi d'un faune, Maurice Ravel's orchestration of his Alborada del gracioso and Henri Dutilleux's Cello Concerto.

 The contemporary American composer John Adams uses them in many of his more colorful orchestral pieces such as Short Ride in a Fast Machine.
 Composer Julia Wolfe uses crotales in her oratorio Fire in my mouth.

 Crotales are also found in popular music, particularly in rock music.
 Neil Peart of Rush used them as part of his basic drum kit for several years, featuring them in the introduction to the instrumental "YYZ", and Alan White of Yes used them in the middle instrumental section of "Awaken" from Going for the One.
+The Bengsons use them in the instrumentation of their Off-Broadway show "Hundred Days."
+Wilco drummer Glenn Kotche uses them live on the Yankee Hotel Foxtrot song "I Am Trying to Break Your Heart".